Abandoned & Little-Known Airfields:

 Nevada City Airport, Nevada City, CA

-Nevada City Airport, as depicted on the 1939 Sacramento Sectional Chart (courtesy of Dann Shively).
+Nevada City Airport, as depicted on the May 1936 Sacramento Sectional Chart.

 Photo of the airfield while in use has not been located.